etsy/skyline/readme.md

 See the rest of the [wiki](https://github.com/etsy/skyline/wiki)

+### Contributions
+We actively welcome contributions.
+If you don't know where to start, try checking out the [issue list](https://github.com/etsy/skyline/issues) and fixing up the place.
+Or, you can add an algorithm - a goal of this project is to have a very robust set of algorithms to choose from.

 (*depending on your data throughput, *you might need to write your own algorithms to handle your exact data, *it runs on one box)